| News and

 for free.
 "They’re just amazed at the volunteer

 program," said volunteer coordinator Ron Heimbecker.
+The majority of volunteers

 are from Lutheran congregations in and around Winnipeg.
 One of them